blues/app-accelerators/32-fall-detector-and-panic-button/README.md

 ![breadboard full wiring](images/breadboard_full.jpg "Breadboard Full Wiring")

 Since this is a fall detector, we're going to need to drop this assembly from a decent height to simulate a person falling.
-To keep things secure, we secure everything to the breadboard with rubber bands or tape.
+To keep things from bouncing around, you can secure everything to the breadboard with rubber bands or tape.

 ![breadboard taped](images/breadboard_banded.jpg "Breadboard Secured with Rubber Bands")